Rushig1108/Terraform-Projects/README.md

-## This Repository consists of different Terraform Scripts I have written throughout my career. ##
+## This Repository consists of different Terraform templates I have written throughout my career. ##